Permian–Triassic extinction event: Marine organisms

-The ammonoids, which had been in a long-term decline for the 30 million years since the Roadian (middle Permian), suffered a selective extinction pulse 10 million years before the main event, at the end of the Capitanian stage.
+The ammonoids, which had been in a long-term decline for the 30-million years since the Roadian (middle Permian), suffered a selective extinction pulse 10-million years before the main event, at the end of the Capitanian stage.
 In this preliminary extinction, which greatly reduced disparity, or the range of different ecological guilds, environmental factors were apparently responsible.
 Diversity and disparity fell further until the P–Tr boundary; the extinction here (P–Tr) was non-selective, consistent with a catastrophic initiator.
 During the Triassic, diversity rose rapidly, but disparity remained low.
 The range of morphospace occupied by the ammonoids, that is, their range of possible forms, shapes or structures, became more restricted as the Permian progressed.
 A few million years into the Triassic, the original range of ammonoid structures was once again reoccupied, but the parameters were now shared differently among clades.

 Ostracods experienced prolonged diversity perturbations during the Changhsingian before the PTME proper, when immense proportions of them abruptly vanished.
 At least 74% of ostracods died out during the PTME itself.

 Bryozoans had been on a long-term decline throughout the Late Permian epoch before they suffered even more catastrophic losses during the PTME, being the most severely affected clade among the lophophorates.

-Deep water sponges suffered a significant diversity loss and exhibited a decrease in spicule size over the course of the PTME.
-Shallow water sponges were affected much less strongly; they experienced an increase in spicule size and much lower loss of morphological diversity compared to their deep water counterparts.
+Deep-water sponges experienced significant loss of diversity and a decrease in spicule size over the course of the PTME.
+Shallow-water sponges were affected much less strongly; they experienced an increase in spicule size and a much lower loss of morphological diversity compared to their deep-water counterparts.

-Foraminifera suffered a severe bottleneck in diversity.
+Foraminifera experienced a severe diversity bottleneck.
 Evidence from South China indicates the foraminiferal extinction had two pulses.
 Foraminiferal biodiversity hotspots shifted into deeper waters during the PTME.
 Approximately 93% of latest Permian foraminifera became extinct, with 50% of the clade Textulariina, 92% of Lagenida, 96% of Fusulinida, and 100% of Miliolida disappearing.
 Foraminifera that were calcareous suffered an extinction rate of 91%.
 The reasons why lagenides survived while fusulinoidean fusulinides went completely extinct may have been the greater range of environmental tolerance and greater geographic distribution of the former compared to the latter.

-Cladodontomorph sharks likely survived the extinction by surviving in refugia in the deep oceans, a hypothesis based on the discovery of Early Cretaceous cladodontomorphs in deep, outer shelf environments.
+Cladodontomorph sharks were able to survive (albeit barely) the PTME, with some ctenacanth genera including Amelacanthus surviving the entirety of the event and into the Early Triassic in refugia areas such as the waters of what is today Oman.
+Multiple lineages of cladodontomorphs also survived the PTME as indicated by additional post-PTME records of ctenacanths in Early Triassic deposits from the Bear Lake Area of Idaho, U.S. alongside potentially from the Vega-Phroso Siltstone Member of the Sulphur Mountains Formation of British Columbia, Canada.
+The Cladodontomorphs were able to survive the PTME by likely utilizing the deep oceans as specific zones of refugia, a hypothesis based on the discovery of Early Cretaceous cladodontomorphs in deep, outer shelf environments.
 Ichthyosaurs, which evolved immediately before the PTME, were also PTME survivors.